Tearsheet

 Allison Transmission (ALSN) operates in several key markets, primarily focusing on propulsion solutions for commercial and defense vehicles.

-• Fully Automatic Transmissions for Medium and Heavy-Duty Commercial Vehicles: Allison Transmission is a leading global manufacturer of fully automatic transmissions for a diverse range of on-highway commercial vehicles, including those used in distribution, refuse, construction, fire and emergency services, as well as school, transit, and coach buses.
-The global commercial vehicle transmission market was valued at approximately USD 26.9 billion in 2024 and is projected to reach USD 36.4 billion by 2030, growing at a CAGR of 5.2%.
+• Global Commercial Vehicle Transmission Market: This market was valued at approximately USD 26.9 billion in 2024 and is projected to reach USD 36.4 billion by 2030, growing at a Compound Annual Growth Rate (CAGR) of 5.2%.
 Another estimate places the global market at USD 28.5 billion in 2025, forecasted to grow to USD 46.9 billion by 2035.
-The automatic transmission segment is expected to hold the largest share within this market.
-The global medium & heavy commercial vehicles transmission market alone was valued at USD 11 billion in 2022.
+The global medium and heavy commercial vehicles transmission market alone was valued at USD 11 billion in 2022.

-• Off-Highway Transmissions: Allison also provides propulsion solutions for off-highway vehicles and equipment used in demanding applications such as energy, mining, and construction.
-The global off-highway transmission market size was estimated at USD 12.8 billion in 2024 and is forecasted to reach USD 20.6 billion by 2033.
-Similarly, the global off-highway equipment transmission component market was valued at an estimated USD 2.9 billion in 2024, with projections to reach USD 4.8 billion by 2034.
-The global market for off-highway gearboxes, which are integral to these systems, was approximately USD 12 billion in 2023 and is expected to grow to around USD 19 billion by 2032.
+• Global Off-Highway Transmission Market: The global off-highway transmission market size was estimated at USD 12.8 billion in 2024 and is forecasted to reach USD 20.6 billion by 2033.
+The global off-highway equipment transmission component market was valued at an estimated USD 2.9 billion in 2024, with projections to reach USD 4.8 billion by 2034.

 AI Analysis | Feedback